 What We Offer

 Our staff works with students on an individual basis to plan strategies, including reasonable accommodations, to facilitate access to learning, living, and other experiences at CC.
 Some of the accommodations used by students include extended time on exams, a distraction-reduced exam setting, notetaking assistance, alternate formats of text, and accessible campus housing.
 We also provide academic counseling, including assistance with time management and organizational skills.
 And in collaboration with Academic Technology Services, we offer a variety of assistive technology options to enhance students' academic experiences.

 Connecting with Accessibility Resources

 Accessibility Resources is ready to help you make the most of your experiences at CC, but you must initiate the process.
 Please start off by contacting our office to set up a time to talk with our staff about your request for support services.
-Additionally, you should complete an Application for Accommodation and submit documentation of disability.
+Additionally, you should complete an Application for Accommodation and provide documentation of disability.

 Of course, we're here to help you at any point, so please don't hesitate to contact us if you have questions or need assistance.